 Each Continuum of Care in Mississippi has developed a coordinated entry system or a coordinated assessment system in accordance with requirements to be established by HUD.
-Each ESG and ESG-CV funded program within the Continuum of Care's area MUST use that assessment system.
+Each ESG funded program within the Continuum of Care's area MUST use that assessment system.
 The recipient and subrecipient must work with the Continuum of Care to ensure the screening, assessment and referral of program participants are consistent with the written standards.
-Subrecipients may modify/expedite the assessment, scoring and eligibility determination to prioritize those at high-risk for severe illness from coronavirus.